kiba/Writings/for_science/chp16_the_butterfly_effect.md

 ***
 **Professor Glynda Goodwitch**

-The ambulances blared as it raced through the street of Vale, switching traffic lights from red to greens, shooing vehicular traffics to the sideway.s
+The ambulances blared as it raced through the street of Vale, switching traffic lights from red to greens, shooing vehicular traffics to the sideway.

 Goodwitch was in one of those ambulance, alternating between feeling of fury and anxiety.
 Worried about the two bystanders who got caught in the crossfire, and angry about a very public and dangerous robbery.